The 401(k) Bracket Smoothing Math: Why a 65 Year Old With $1.6 Million Should Convert Exactly $43,000 a Year Until 73

 1. Project this year’s gross income line by line: Social Security, interest, dividends, capital gains, any pension, then back into the conversion size that lands AGI between $65,000 and $70,000.
 Do not eyeball it.

-2. Set the conversion to execute in November or December, once the year’s dividends and capital gain distributions are known instead of guessed at.
+2. Set the conversion to execute in November or December, once the year’s dividends and capital gain distributions are known rather than guessed.

-3. Earmark a taxable account holding (a money market fund works) to cover the roughly $5,000 federal tax bill so the full $43,000 reaches the Roth.
+3. Earmark a taxable account holding (a money market fund works well) to cover the roughly $5,000 federal tax bill so the full $43,000 reaches the Roth.

 Photo of Marc Guberti